 I was born and raised in the San Francisco Bay Area.
 In my youth, the City was a safe and wonderful place to live.
-From Market Street to the Embarcadero and Fisherman’s Wharf, from the Marina and the Presidio to the Golden Gate Bridge, and from Sutros to the Golden Gate Park, Fleishhacher Zoo and Lake Merced, I loved the City.
+From Market Street to the Embarcadero and Fisherman’s Wharf, from the Marina and the Presidio to the Golden Gate Bridge, and from Sutros to the Golden Gate Park, Fleishhacker Zoo and Lake Merced, I loved the City.
 In those days, it was a safe and beautiful place to live.

 Until recently, Kathy and I were blessed to live in a beautiful home nestled in a peaceful agricultural mountain valley located in Central Utah (Sanpete County).
-We had fulfilling work which we enjoyed; plus, for the sake of our animals, we cultivated, planted, irrigated, grew, fed and raised horses (plus dogs and cats).
+We had fulfilling work which we enjoyed; plus, for the sake of our animals, we cultivated, planted, irrigated, grew, fed, and raised horses (plus dogs and cats).

-In our valley, there are many good hard working people who are our friends and with whom we share similar values.
+In our valley, there are many good hard-working people who are our friends and with whom we share similar values.
 Our home and property were actually located on county lands (not in a town), and we were surrounded by open farmlands.
 The valley has a rich and celebrated pioneer heritage.
-Our summer months were filled with community sponsored memorial events, festivals, parades, and rodeos.
+Our summer months were filled with community-sponsored memorial events, festivals, parades, and rodeos.
 The nearby cities and towns are small, but they provided us with the essential shopping and business necessities.
 If we ever needed more, we could always shop online; or, plan a short one hour drive to one of the larger cities along the Wasatch Front.
 Life was good!

-However, things changed for us again.
-In the Spring of 2017, we were called to serve Full-Time Missions for the Church of Jesus Christ of Latter-day Saints.
+However, in the Spring of 2017, things changed for us again.
+Kathy and I were called to serve Full-Time Senior Missionary assignments for the Church of Jesus Christ of Latter-day Saints.
 We were assigned to serve at Brigham Young University-Hawaii.
 Specifically, “Sister Edgar” was called to serve as the Visiting Women’s Health Nurse for the Married Students (and their babies), and I (“Elder Edgar”) was called to serve as a Computer Support Tech.
-I am assigned as the Database Administrator for the Conduct Manager software at the college.
-So, that’s where we’re at now, BYU-Hawaii.
-And yes, Life is still good!
+Specifically, I was assigned as the Database Administrator for the Conduct Manager software at the college.
+I also taught leadership classes on campus.

 To read more, please visit Scott’s Blog: Insights of a Fellow Traveler.
 (PLEASE NOTE: This link will take you to “Scott’s Blog Site” and off of the “Edgar Family Website.”
-However, from the Blog Site Home Page, you can click on a link at the bottom to return to the Edgar Family Website.)
+However, from the Blog Site Home Page, you can click on a link at the bottom to return to the “Edgar Family Website.”)

-Click here to Return to the Edgar Family Home Page.
+Click HERE to Return to the Edgar Family Home Page.